 When it comes to polishing your car’s paintwork, you have the choice of using a machine or doing it by hand.
 Depending upon the severity of the defects will determine which method is best.
 For example, if the paintwork is covered in swirl marks and light scratches, a machine polish is highly recommended.

-Regardless to the method of application, you will also need to use a car polish to remove any defects in the paint.
+Regardless to the method of application, you will also need to use a quality car polish to remove any defects in the paint.
 Again, depending upon the defects on the paint will determine which is the best polish to use.
 For example, if you are going to perform a three stage polish, you will need a cutting, polishing and finishing compound.
 However, if you are simply polishing the car to completely clean it, there are many “all-in-one” polishes available.

-If you have never polished a car before, below are our detailed guides for both polishing by hand and machine.
+If you have never polished a car before, below are our detailed guides for polishing by hand and machine.

 How To Machine Polish A Car